 National Aboriginal Art Gallery

 The National Aboriginal Art Gallery is the centrepiece of the Territory Arts Trail and will be dedicated to the display, celebration and interpretation of Aboriginal and Torres Strait Islander art.
-It will host a globally significant Australia-wide art collection from the world’s oldest continuous culture brought together under one roof in the heart of the nation.
+It will host a globally significant Australia-wide art collection from the world’s oldest continuous cultures, brought together under one roof in the heart of the nation.

 It will attract thousands of visitors, create hundreds of construction jobs and create and support ongoing local jobs, especially for Aboriginal people.
-The governance and operational model for the Gallery is based on majority Aboriginal governance and workforce participation, with “First Peoples' Principals" enshrined into every aspect of the Project.
+The governance and operational model for the Gallery is to be based on majority Aboriginal governance and workforce participation, with “First Peoples' Principals" enshrined into every aspect of the Project.

 The project is about more the just building a gallery.
 It is about changing the way that Aboriginal culture is understood and experienced, placing our First Nations peoples and their culture at the very centre of Mparntwe / Alice Springs.
 It is about building an institution that is a model of how Aboriginal and non-Aboriginal Australia can build a shared future together.